Wirth’s Circus

 The Olympia Theatre, 1914

 New buildings were added, including a hippodrome for live events, an ice skating rink, and a large dance hall called ‘The Green Mill’.
-They kept the toboggan ride and waterslide from the previous park, and added a kart track, pavilions with permanent exhibits, restaurants, and bars.
-The new park had a capacity for 30 000 customers.
+To the toboggan ride and waterslide from the previous park, they added a kart track, pavilions with permanent exhibits, restaurants, and bars.

 Wirth’s Park proved very popular.
 Its entry gate, topped with a triangular flag, became an iconic Melbourne landmark, often featuring in souvenirs of the city.